nicklaw5/larapi/README.md

 Larapi
 ======
-A simple Laravel 5 class for handling common HTTP json API responses.
+A simple Laravel 5 package for handling common HTTP API responses in JSON form.

 # Installation
-To install the package, simply add the following to your Laravel installation's `composer.json` file
+To install the package, simply add the following to your Laravel installation's `composer.json` file:

 ```json
 "require": {